Spirent/Velocity-assets/Drivers/Community/v_STC_Driver/documentation/readme.txt

-Spirent Test Center Device Project
+Spirent Test Center Management Driver
-Provides basic traffic quickcalls for the STC Tcl API session type and response maps for result and statistics views.
-Tested with STC FW version 4.75.
+This requires access to the STC Lab Server.
+The driver connects to an STC chassis via the lab server to discover what modules are installed and determine if the chassis is online or offline.
+The driver is not able to detect link on each port.
+This driver requires a property called STC_Lab_Server to be present in the resource's template.
+The value of this property is the IP address or hostname of the STC Lab Server.

  <b>Tags:</b> Test Equipment, Traffic Generator